 How old are your children?
 How do they feel about these issues?
 Are they active advocates?

 Maya: I have a blended family.
-I have a 16-year-old daughter and a 7-year-old son and both of them are solid advocates for the environment in big ways and small.
+I have a 16-year-old daughter and a 7-year-old son.
+They’re both solid advocates for the environment in big ways and small.
 When my daughter was in elementary school, under her own initiative, direction and inertia, she convinced her school to switch to only free range eggs in the school cafeteria.
 I was quite amazed by her creativity and fortitude – all I really did was encourage her when she felt frustrated at times, but it all came from her.